California : Safety by City

 The great outdoors is very safe here.

-Shopping areas are safe as well, and they are very safe too.
+Shopping areas are safe as well.

 The Moreno Valley Mall is one of the biggest in the region.